ongiolt/giolt/README.md

 ## Packages
 * `landing` - The landing website, hosted at giolt.com
+* `tenant` - The tenant system for displaying pages
 * `db` - The database package
 * `shared` - Shared components and utilities